marius-mather/lessons-mlpy/_episodes/50-Classification.md

 # What is a classifier?

 A classifier is some kind of rule / black box / widget that you can feed a new example and it will spit out whether or not it is part of a given class.
-E.g. above, we are classifying the animals to be either *cat* or *not cat*.
+E.g. below, we are classifying the animals to be either *cat* or *not cat*.

 ![A classifier for cats and not cats.](images/CatNotCat.jpg)